Tony1324/Tony1324/README.md

 I am an 8th grader who likes to do programming
 * Website: [tonyzhang.net](Tonyzhang.net)
 * [Twitter](https://twitter.com/Tony24752364)
-* I mostly like to make websites, but I also know python and is currently learning AI and ML
+* I mostly like to make websites, but I also know python and am currently learning AI and ML